 Note to tenderers: This clause may be included if there are warranties that are available from the relevant manufacturer or supplier that will extend beyond the end of the relevant Defect Rectification Period and these warranties represent value for money for the Commonwealth.
 Tenderers should identify any warranties of this nature in their tenders, including the additional cost (if any) associated with such warranties.

-The Contractor shall ensure that the Commonwealth obtains the benefit of any manufacturer, supplier or other third party warranty applicable to the Supplies (including after the expiry of the Defect Rectification Period for the relevant Supplies).
+The Contractor shall ensure that the Commonwealth obtains the benefit of any manufacturer, supplier or other third party warranty applicable to the Supplies (including after the expiry of the Defect Rectification Period for the relevant Supplies), including by taking all reasonable action to enforce such a warranty, until the expiry of the warranty.

-INSURANCE (CORE)
+INSURANCE

 Insurance (Core)